bgonzalezbustamante/COVID-19-South-America/docs/Monitor.md

 ## COVID-19 in South America

-This was an online monitor of COVID-19 coronavirus outbreak -a pandemic- in South America deployed on GitHub between March 2020 and mid-May 2020, which presented epidemic curves, estimated R, explored serial interval distribution, and future incidence simulations by each country during that period.
-This data and some of these analyses were the basis for the abovementioned paper.

-This is a measurement of COVID-19 coronavirus outbreak -a pandemic- in South America, specifically, the epidemic curve based on the incidence in the region [(see epicurve stratified by country)](Incidence-South-America.md).
+This was an online monitor of COVID-19 coronavirus outbreak -a pandemic- in South America deployed on GitHub between March 2020 and mid-May 2020, which presented the epidemic curves based on the incidence in the region [(see epicurve stratified by country)](Incidence-South-America.md).
 Furthermore, estimated R, explored serial interval (SI) distribution, and future incidence simulations are fitted by case.<sup id="a1">[1](#f1)</sup> The countries reviewed are as follows:

 - [Argentina](Argentina.md) (ARG),
 - [Bolivia](Bolivia.md) (BOL),